lucievr/Progress-Log/README.md

 * came up with an idea for a personal website project - drew up a basic wireframe and decided on the layout, colour scheme and main website components
 * tweet update

+#### 12/03/2019
+* day 7 of js course
+* focused mostly on object oriented programming and created a simple mouse/cheese game
+* continued with website js animatation as part of the class website project

 to do:
 * marksheet.io css part
 * php & laravel pre-bootcamp materials